 Why I started this blog

-I’m Abrar, the designer and owner of THHABA JEWELRY.
+My name is Abrar, and I am the designer and owner of THHABA JEWELRY.

 I honestly do not know where to start and what to share with you about myself, so I am just going to start from the beginning… or more accurately where I remember to be the beginning.